Skip to main content

 If you're unsure as to whether you can tackle a project, opt for the professional route.
 In general, you'll spend more money hiring someone to fix any damage done by DIY-ing than you would have spent if you had paid someone from the start.

 A good professional will also come with an understanding of building codes and requirements, knowledge that most amateur home builders would need to put in research hours to obtain.
-Another bonus of hiring someone – a general contractor will often provide warranties on the products and work he completes, either personally or through subcontractors.
-For example, if a toilet that a contractor installed doesn’t work, most contractors would cover the cost for the repairs or reinstallation.
+Another bonus of hiring someone: A general contractor will often provide warranties on the products and work they complete, either personally or through subcontractors.
+For example, if a toilet that a contractor installed doesn't work, most contractors would cover the cost for the repairs or reinstallation.

 To help protect consumers, many states have issued guidance or even enacted laws surrounding this matter.
 For example, Maryland's Home Improvement Commission states that homebuilders should "pay no more than one-third of the contract price as down payment."
 California law states that home improvement down payments cannot exceed $1,000 or 10% of the contract price.
 Your local consumer agency or the agency that issues contracts and licenses can provide applicable limits in your state.